florian-beetz/bachelor-thesis/thesis.md

 ### Modular Code before Java 9 {#sec:j9_before}

-Although modular code was not available to the Java at the language level, there are tools and libraries that provide similar functionality.
+Although modular code was not available to the Java at the language level, there are tools and libraries that provide similar functionality in previous versions.

 Many projects use a build tool to automate building source code, the most widely used ones in the Java ecosystem being +ANT (Another Neat Tool), Apache Maven and Gradle [@Muschko2014].
-The main goals of build tools are removing manual interaction, creating repeatable builds and making builds repeatable.
+The main goals of build tools are removing manual interaction, creating repeatable builds and making builds reliable.
 Build tools let users express the tasks that need to be executed in order to build an artifact in an build file.
 Those tasks are ordered and thus are internally represented as a directed